 According to Simon Sinek, “people don’t buy what you do, they buy why you do it”.“If Apple was like everyone else a marketing message might be: We make great computers.
 They’re user-friendly.
 Want to buy one?

 Here’s how Apple actually communicates: “In everything we do, we believe in challenging the status quo, we believe in thinking differently.
 The way we challenge the status quo is by making our products beautifully designed, simple to use, and user-friendly.
 We just happen to make great computers.
 Want to buy one?”
 Apple’s products and services support the reason why they do things the way you do and buyers clearly see the connection and relationship between them.

 What Happens When A Company’s Why Is Fuzzy?

 When the connection between a company’s what and why is disjointed or missing, it becomes fuzzy, and customers get confused.
 When a company lacks alignment between expectation and outcome a company’s credibility is questioned and trust diminished.
-Perceived inconsistencies signal insincerity, deception and a disingenuous motivation.
-This problem also disconnects an organization internally from potential synergies and a culture unified by a shared cause, purpose and belief.
+Perceived inconsistencies signal insincerity, deception, and disingenuous motivation.
+This problem also disconnects an organization internally from potential synergies and a culture unified by a shared cause, purpose, and belief.